thalamicseg/thomas_new/README.md

 Click here for a THOMAS version that supports T1 and WMn https://github.com/thalamicseg/hipsthomasdocker We highly recommend using this for most users

-**8/3/2021- Docker container support**
-Click here for a version tested on Linux box only https://github.com/thalamicseg/thomasdocker

 **3/12/2021- Patch added to support python 3 (finally !)**